Wednesday, March 4, 2009

 • Organizer of SFU seminar series on Perl programming for biologists.

-• Reviewer for Phylogenetic supertrees: Combining information to reveal the Tree of Life, for The American Naturalist, for Systematic Biology, for Evolution and for Bioinformatics.
+• Reviewer for Phylogenetic supertrees: Combining information to reveal the Tree of Life, The American Naturalist, Systematic Biology, Evolution, Bioinformatics, iEvoBio, BMC Bioinformatics, Molecular Phylogenetics and Evolution, Evolutionary Genomics: statistical and computational methods and the Journal of Biomedical Semantics.